zesinger/libserum/README.md

 Use Visual Studio.

 #### For C# code
-If you want to include Serum colorization in your C# project, I've succeeded this way:
+If you want to include Serum colorization in your C# project, declare things this way:

 ```
 [DllImport("serum.dll", CharSet = CharSet.Ansi, CallingConvention = CallingConvention.Cdecl)]